Skip to Main Content

 Vallromanes is not a dining destination in the way that Barcelona's Eixample or the Empordà coast are.
 It is a small town in the foothills above the Maresme, the kind of place that rewards deliberate travel rather than casual discovery.
 That dynamic shapes who eats at Can Poal and how they eat there.
 The clientele skews local and regional rather than international, which tends to produce a different room temperature: less performance, more ease.

 For planning purposes, the restaurant is located at Avinguda de Vilassar de Dalt, 1b in Vallromanes.
-Given its rural setting and the absence of walkable alternatives, arrival by car is the practical standard for most visitors.
-Advance reservations are advisable, particularly on weekends, when the local following that has built around the restaurant's reputation tends to fill the room.
+Advance reservations are recommended, particularly on weekends.

 Vallromanes Beyond the Table